 - Reduces the risk of default.
 One way to default on a reverse mortgage is to fail to pay property taxes or homeowners insurance.
 A LESA assures that these bills will be paid on time and in full, and reduces the borrower’s risk of losing their home.

-There are some downsides to having a LESA as part of your reverse mortgage.
+There are some downsides to having a LESA as part of your reverse mortgage:

 LESA Reverse Mortgage FAQ

 LESAs are complicated, so it’s important to make sure you understand how they work.
+Here are the answers to frequently asked questions.

 LESAs are required for borrowers who have shown a history of struggling to pay their debts and other bills.
 If you are in a good financial situation and have strong credit, a LESA isn’t required, but you still have the option of using one.